 With lockdown measures implemented across the globe, due to the current COVID-19 pandemic, more people are looking for trusted digital communication tools.
 Digital communication tools are a great way to interact with family and friends, and are largely used by companies to collaborate with employees during these unprecedented times!
 One digital communication tool that has gained popularity is Zoom Video Call!

 What’s not to love, it has attractive pricing, and it’s easy to use!
 However, as the number of users on this has spiralled to a high peak, there are BIG question marks over the security of this digital tool.

-While the company has reacted to discoveries by security researchers, to make this tool more secure, there will still be a possibility that the work done will not resolve every issue.
+While the company has reacted to discoveries made by security researchers, to make this tool more secure, there will still be a possibility that the work done will not resolve every issue.

-Registering with Zoom
+Registering with Zoom Video Call

 NEVER share your Personal Meeting ID publicly online, if you do anyone with this can join any meeting you host, so be very careful.
 Never create public meetings as this will also disclose your personal meeting ID.

-Password required for meetings
+Password Required for Meetings